 Weather & Emergency Information • 423.652.6446

-and career of the award-winning writer and Presbyterian minister Frederick Buechner.
+three days of engagement with the work of the award-winning writer and Presbyterian

-“This is a wonderful opportunity to learn more about Buechner and his work in a beautiful
+“This is a wonderful opportunity to learn more about Buechner and his work in a stimulating

-setting and with a group of like-minded folks,” said Dale Brown, director of the Buechner
+setting with a group of like-minded folks,” said Dale Brown, director of the Buechner

 Institute and chair of the English department at King University.
 “We are really